shahil020668/tcp-chat-app/README.md

 ## ✨ Features

-- 🔁 Real-time multi-user chat using UDP
+- 🔁 Real-time multi-user chat using TCP
 - 🧑‍🤝‍🧑 Private messaging with `@nickname: message` format
 - 💬 Kivy-based interactive UI with focus and scroll management
 - ✅ Works on both PC and Android (.apk available)